 In case you're wondering, you cannot simply specify alert() (with brackets) as a function to be called by setTimeout, because the function would be executed immediately.
-Only when you provide a function name without argument brackets (e.g., alert) can you safely pass the function name so that its code will be executed only when the timeout occurs.
+Only when you provide a function name without argument brackets (for example, alert) can you safely pass the function name so that its code will be executed only when the time-out occurs.